top of page

 "Takedown" by Cougar Macdowell, Originally by Huntrix

-Which of these Huntrix covers and Saja Boy Covers were your favorite?
+Which of these Huntrix covers and Saja Boy covers were your favorite?

 KPop Demon Hunters